Project-4-Group-8/Keeping-it-Wheel/README.md

 ## Data ETL
 * We were able to extract a car price dataset from amazonaws.com. [car data](https://aws.amazon.com/marketplace/pp/prodview-y77x3t6zisn4w?sr=0-2&ref_=beagle&applicationId=AWSMPContessa#dataSets) is the dataset that we've used.
 It comprises of 44365 rows and 13 columns.

-* We cleanedand transformed the data by loading it to PostgreSql Database and retrieved the required data from postgresql database for our machine learning algorithms.
+* We cleaned and transformed the data by loading it to PostgreSql Database and retrieved the required data from postgresql database for our machine learning algorithms.

 * We used 30,000 random samples from our dataset to run the models.
 We were not able to use all the records due to the memory limitations inside jupyter notebook and as well as google colab.